Click to grab your free copy of our Garden Tools Cheat Sheet!

 Uses for Sphagnum Moss

-There a many uses for Sphagnum Moss:
+There are many uses for sphagnum moss:

-- Dried sphagnum moss is used in potting and gardening soil mixtures to add moisture retention to the soil.
+• Dried sphagnum moss is used in potting and gardening soil mixtures to add moisture retention to the soil.

-- It is also used as insulation in some areas in the Arctic.
+• It is also used as insulation in some areas in the Arctic.

-- Mushrooms like the damp atmosphere created by the moss which encourages their growth.
+• Mushrooms like the damp atmosphere created by the moss, which encourages their growth.

-- Use it as a soil topper for growing carnivorous plants and bonsai.
+• Use it as a soil topper for growing carnivorous plants and bonsai.

-- Sphagnum moss can be used in decorative terrariums.
+• Sphagnum moss can be used in decorative terrariums.

-- Pack and ship live plants, roots, and seeds in it.
+• Pack and ship live plants, roots, and seeds in it.

 Plant Gallery